enkidulan/sact.recipe.postgresql/docs/source/overview.rst

 The recipe supports the following options:

 admin
     Aministrator accounts to create.
-Default to postgres.
+Defaults to ``postgres``.

 superusers
     Super-users accounts to create.
-Default to root.
+Defaults to ``root``.

 users
     User accounts to create.

 location
    Destination of Postgresql.
-Default to the Buildout name section.
+Defaults to the buildout section name.

 url
    Download URL for the target source version of Postgresql (required if